qmlbook/qmlbook/en/ch01/index.rst

 Qt supports a variety of platforms.
 All major desktop and embedded platforms are supported.
 Through the Qt Application Abstraction, nowadays it's easier to port Qt over to your own platform if required.

 Testing Qt 5 on a platform is time consuming.
-A sub-set of platforms was selected by the qt-project to build the reference platforms set.
+A sub-set of platforms was selected by the Qt Project to build the reference platforms set.
 These platforms are thoroughly tested through the system testing to ensure the best quality.
 Mind you though: no code is error free.